Yoast/wordpress-seo/readme.txt

 Release date: 2023-08-08

+#### Enhancements
+* Ensures that the Google, Facebook and Twitter Preview modals are compatible with WordPress 6.3.

 #### Other

-* Ensures that the Google, Facebook and Twitter Preview modals are compatible with WordPress 6.3.
 * Sets the WordPress tested up to version to 6.3.

 = 20.12 =